Cray-HPE/sat/docs/man/sat-diag.8.rst

 The diag subcommand is used for running L1 diagnostics on an arbitrary number of Rosetta switches.
 This tool accepts a list of switch xnames from the command line, a file, and/or stdin, and will launch a given command on these hosts.
-It polls the switches at a specific interval, and once all nodes have finished running diagnositcs, it writes the output returned from all switches either to stdout or to a file specified by the user.
+Switches are polled at a specific interval.
+A report is printed after all switches have completed their diagnostics, either to stdout (default) or to files, one for each switch.

 ARGUMENTS
 =========